 Take 3 credits from courses identified as Diversity courses.
 This course may satisfy other GER or Major requirements.
-Nursing majors should take any world religion course from list of approved courses.
+Nursing majors should take REL 2300.

-ADMISSION REQUIREMENTS: Students will be eligible for admission to the BSN after meeting the following criteria:
+ADMISSION REQUIREMENTS: Students will be eligible for admission to the BSN program after meeting the following criteria:

-- 1. GPA of 3.3 or higher - 2.
-SAT scores of 500 Critical reading/Verbal and 500 Math or ACT minimum requirements: 23 Reading, 23 English, and 23 Math.
+- 1. GPA of 3.0 or higher

+- 2. SAT scores of 27 Reading and 26.5 Math or ACT minimum requirements:

+- 23 Reading, 23 English, and 23 Math.

-Satisfactory Academic Progress: Students must maintain a semester GPA of 3.3 or higher at St. Thomas University (STU) to remain in the BSN program.
+Satisfactory Academic Progress: Students must maintain a semester GPA of 3.0 or higher at St. Thomas University (STU) to remain in the BSN program.
 Students may not transfer in any courses after matriculation to STU.
 Students may repeat no more than one (1) course for grade replacement.